JavanteS/food-fit-diary-frontend/README.md

        run `yarn start` or 'npm start'

         If the browser doesn't open automatically, open http://localhost:3000 to view it in the browser.

+        Important!
+You should clone Food-fit-diary backend before using this repo.
+Here is the link to my backend https://github.com/JavanteS/food-fit-diary-backend.

   Contributing guide